luca-citino/luca-citino.github.io/other.md

 title: Other
 ---

+#### Policy briefs (in English)

+**Large shock, small adjustment - Evidence from the 2021 energy crisis** with <a href="https://sites.google.com/site/alpinomtt/home">Matteo Alpino </a> and Annalisa Frigo on <a href="https://www.suerf.org/suerf-policy-brief/70295/large-shock-small-adjustment-evidence-from-the-2021-energy-crisis">SUERF</a> 07/2023

 #### Articles (in Italian)

 **Cambia il clima, cambia l'economia** with <a href="https://sites.google.com/site/alpinomtt/home">Matteo Alpino </a>, Guido de Blasio and Federica Zeni on <a href="https://www.lavoce.info/archives/98587/cambia-il-clima-cambia-leconomia/">Lavoce.info</a> 07/11/2022